thingsym/custom-post-type-widgets/README.md

 * **Title** - description that appears over the tag cloud.
 * **Taxonomy** - if selected, filter a custom taxonomy (e.g. post_tag).
+* **Show tag counts** - if checked, this box causes the count of the number of tags to display with each tag.
 * **Class Name** - widget_tag_cloud

 ### Search (Custom Post Type)